Cleansing Your Body Through Fasting

 6 SIGNS THAT YOU ARE TOXIC AND SHOULD FAST

-But if you are smoking a pack of cigarettes a day, or drinking a case of beer every night, or eating unhealthy foods for breakfast, lunch, and dinner, you are likely taking in toxins a lot faster than they can be eliminated, and if this continues, it will only be a matter of time until the toxic build-up results in a serious health problem such as lung cancer, liver cancer, or heart disease.
+Our bodies are in a constant state of "detoxing" whether we realize it or not, but if you are smoking a pack of cigarettes a day, drinking a case of beer a night, or eating unhealthy foods for breakfast, lunch, and dinner, you are likely taking in toxins a lot faster than they can realistically be eliminated, and the toxic build-up will eventually turn into a serious problem if you don't do some kind of special detoxing.

 Below are 6 signs that your body is in a state of toxic overload...